FineMotion/GENEA_2020/README.md

  - `VariationalAutoEncoder` - is our attempt to change autoencoder in baseline mentioned before by Variational Auto Encoder.
 - Our experiments with adversarial learning are located in branches `seq2seq_asmekal` and `seq2seq_gan`.

-The code listed above was not been tested, so it may not work.
+The code listed above has not been tested, so it may not work.